adbenoit-9/42_ft_services/README.md

 # :heart: Ft_services :heart:
 Welcome into my ft_services, if, like me, you are not familiar with the vocaculary of computing, you are in the right place.
 Here, I'll try to explain ft_services with metaphors.
-But you need to already tried to understanding kubernetes, i only helping you to simplify your vision.
+But you need to have already tried to understanding kubernetes, i only helping you to simplify your vision.
 You have to complete my steps with your own researches.

-We are going to compare the cluster to a little cutie house that we'll try to build. :cherry_blossom:
+So, we are going to compare the cluster to a little cutie house that we'll try to build. :cherry_blossom:

 Try ?
 OF COURSE WE WILL SUCCEED, WE ARE NOT STUPID GOATS !!!
 ## Kube construction